 Nora blinked slowly as she took in the stark white curtains that made up the makeshift walls that enclosed the space she inhabited.
 It took her several seconds to realize that no longer was she in the cell in which she was held prisoner for a better part of six months.
 No longer was she locked up in a ten by ten space where she was subject to a madman’s depravity.
 Nora pursed her chapped lips together as a dizzying relief took hold of her.
 Her eyes blurred once more as hot tears welled up in them, spilling onto her cheeks as a wet sob tore from her chest.
 The sound of her shuddering cries resounded in spite of her hoarse throat.
 Her desolate cries racked through her frame violently as she fought to regain her breath.

-She cried for her sister who’s whereabouts she knew not of.
+She cried for her sister whose whereabouts she knew not of.
 She cried for her friends who probably thought her dead by that point.
 But overall, Nora cried for the injustice she’d suffered at the hands of a vile beast who knew no mercy, a beast who possessed not a shred of morality or empathy towards the woes of others.

 As her tears ran out and her cries slowly came to an end, exhaustion once more gripped her being.
 Dark spots crept their way into the edge of her vision.
 In spite of this, Nora could distinctly make out the soft padding of footsteps drifting towards her.
 The curtains that encircled her, rustled as they were peeled open by an indiscernible figure.
-A soft hand pressed against her forehead, but by then Nora was too far gone to make out the face of the person to which said limb belonged to.
-Instead she focused on the sensations.
+A soft hand pressed against her forehead, but by then Nora was too far gone to make out the face of the person to which said limb belonged.
+Instead, she focused on the sensations.
 It had been a long time since she’d felt such a gentle touch; one that was warm and inviting.
 A soft cloth swept across her cheeks, drying her tear-stained face, leaving Nora in a state of wonder.
 It was at that moment that the last traces of consciousness slipped from her grasp causing Nora to fall into a deep state of slumber.

 Nora was disgruntled.